 Fox News figures and guests made 275 claims promoting HCQ and chloroquine between March 23 and April 6.7 Media Matters argues that Fox’s promotion of hydroxychloroquine and chloroquine resulted in Trump running with the insufficiently tested hypothesis.8 Senior Research Fellow Matt Gertz tweeted that “Fox is telling him antimalarials could be miracle cures & less disruption to economy needed.”9 Laura Ingraham bragged about her ability to influence Trump's thinking the same day on her show10 — which is backed up by Trump tweets that repeat her specific talking points.11

 Beyond media exposure, the promotion of HCQ to the general public resulted in policy and behavioral changes.
-For example, under the direction of Governor Andrew Cuomo, New York City initiated clinical trials on the effectiveness of HCQ, citing positive results seen by doctors in Africa and elsewhere.12 The media exposure also shifted the demand for HCQ, creating a shortage of the drug for individuals suffering from malaria and lupus, conditions for which HCQ is a proven and critical treatment.
+For example, under the direction of Governor Andrew Cuomo, New York City initiated clinical trials on the effectiveness of HCQ, citing positive results seen by doctors in Africa and elsewhere.12 The also shifted the demand for HCQ, creating a shortage of the drug for individuals suffering from malaria and lupus, conditions for which HCQ is a proven and critical treatment.
 Non-profit groups and advocates urged people not to deplete the stockpile for those in need.13

 On March 28, following President Trump’s remarks, the FDA received an emergency authorization that fast-tracked the use of HCQ sulfate and chloroquine phosphate products to treat COVID-19.14 Discussion about the drug also led to rigorous National Institutes of Health trials on it.
 Simultaneously, clinical trials were happening internationally.15